Alpha Kappa Delta

 Gamma Sigma Epsilon

 Gamma Sigma Epsilon is a national honor society for students achieving high standards of excellence in the study of chemistry.
-Active members of the chapter shall be composed of students who have completed a minimum of 20 credit hours in chemistry or biochemistry & molecular biology, at least three credit hours at the 300 level, with a minimum grade point average of 3.3 in all chemistry or biochemistry courses and at least a 3.0 overall grade point average.
+Active members of the chapter shall be composed of students who have completed a minimum of 20 credit hours in chemistry or biochemistry & molecular biology, at least three credit hours at the 300 level, with a minimum grade point average of 3.3 in all chemistry or biochemistry & molecular biology courses and at least a 3.0 overall grade point average.

 Kappa Delta Pi

 Kappa Delta Pi is an international honor society for education students dedicated to promoting excellence in the profession through the advancement of scholarship, leadership, and service.
 Membership is open to students who have completed at least 30 credit hours with a minimum of 12 credits in professional education courses.
 Leadership abilities and a cumulative GPA of 3.6 are also required.

 Kappa Pi is an international collegiate art honorary fraternity and was founded in 1911.
 It is open to any student who has talent for or supports visual art.
 Kappa Pi has 360 collegiate chapters across the United States and internationally.
 Membership in Kappa Pi is divided into six classes: active, alumni, sponsor, faculty, associate, honorary, patron, and life.
 Active members are students who are currently matriculating at a college, university, or art school.
 Active members transfer to alumni membership after they graduate.
 Requirements for membership are the completion of 12 semester hours of art courses, a 3.0 GPA in art course, and a 2.0 overall GPA.

 Phi Alpha Epsilon